Contrast-Security-OSS/docs/content/admin/policy_mgmt/Sensitive-data-masking.md

 ### Edit data types

 Click on the name of the data type in the grid to add custom keywords.
 In the **Edit Sensitive Data Type** form, use the **Custom Keywords** field to add more keywords and specify the applications to which they apply. **Default Keywords** aren't editable, and apply to all applications.

-> **Note:** Keywords must be alphanumeric and contain no spaces; agent identification is case insensitive.

 <a href="assets/images/Sensitive-data-edit.png" rel="lightbox" title="Add customized keywords to a critical sensitive data type"><img class="thumbnail" src="assets/images/Sensitive-data-edit.png"/></a>